bart-larsen/Cognition-time-of-year/README.md

         |-  figures/    # Any figures for the manuscript
         |_  data/       # Tabular data that may be shared on GitHub
     |-  data/
-    |-  results/        # Results that cannot be shared on GitHub
-    |_  reproduction/
-        |-  code/       # Local clone of reproducibilibuddy's fork of GitHub repository
-        |-  data/       # Any data that must be copied and not referenced
+    |-  figures/        # figures that did not go in the paper
-        |_  results/

 ```